 But the question is for how long?
 Additionally, now that Apple is pushing a new affordable smartwatch in its lineup, do you really need the highest-end Apple Watch anymore?
 Read our full Apple Watch Series 6 review to find out.

-Update: March 19, 2021: We have updated our Apple Watch Series 6 review with details on recent price drops.
+Update: July 2021: We have updated our Apple Watch Series 6 review with the latest information.

 Design: Mostly the same, and that’s okay

 I don’t think we need to speak too much about the Apple Watch Series 6 design — we all know what the Apple Watch looks like nowadays.
 The Series 6 is essentially unchanged from the Series 5, which was already very similar to the Series 4.
 It’s slightly thinner at 10.4mm compared to the Series 5’s 10.74mm, but most people probably won’t notice the size difference with real-world use.

 New this year are two new case colors: blue aluminum and Product Red aluminum.
 I wasn’t lucky enough to test out one of the new colors, but I do really like the Space Gray model I’ve been testing for the past week.
 Of course, Apple also sells stainless steel and titanium models if you want something a little higher end.

 Apple introduced its new solo loop bands with the Series 6 too.
 It’s an interesting concept and something we rarely see on wearables.
 The new solo loop is a silicone watch band that has no clasps or buckles.
 You simply stretch the band over your wrist and, as long as you’ve measured your wrist properly and ordered the correct size, it should stay snug.
 Again, I was not able to test out the new bands this time around.